Village Life: in Flint, there’s always more than one story; there’s always more to come

 But Oliver protested again that the truths of Flint Town overwhelm other big true stories, positive and hopeful.
 “Who decided that this view was going to be shown?
 And as a resident of this community, I don’t have control of the brand and I’m not sure who does.”

-Much as I hate the word “brand,” — I live in a city, not a product, for gosh sake — I appreciate his angst.
+Much as I hate the word “brand,” — this is a city, not a bottle of shampoo, for gosh sake — I appreciate his angst.
 “Flint Town” is art by outsiders—brilliant and persuasive.
 It’s infuriating when our truths are mediated by others– and often elucidating, if we can control our self-defenses.
 Trying to “control the narrative” is misdirected energy.
 Embracing our truths with a stout heart and faithful effort is the brave choice we make day after day.

 Oliver, in fact, leads the foundation that recently reported that $18 million has been received in donations for the Flint Child Health and Development Fund from the Flint water crisis.
 In my mailbox recently arrived a report, detailing how those donations—20,647 gifts from all 50 states and 15 countries—are benefiting Flint children.
 This is a Flint story.